Ratstail91/zelda-framework/README.md

 This project includes several external repositories as git submodules under `src/vendor`, and will not build without them.

 *While in the root scene, press space to enter the example scene (you may need to wait for the music to load), or tab to enter the editor scene.
-Press escape to return to the root scene.*
+Press escape to return to the root scene.
+You can also press 1 for a game of pong.*

 # Scene System